quietui/quiet/docs/docs/components/carousel.md

 Slot in `<quiet-carousel>` items with the content you'd like to show in each slide.
 Images work well, but you can add just about any content, including interactive elements such as links and buttons.

+By default, the carousel spans 100% and uses a 16/9 aspect ratio.
+To accommodate various content, you can adjust this using the `--aspect-ratio` custom property as shown below.
+For full control over the width and height, you can target the `items` part using CSS.

 ```html {.example}
 <quiet-carousel label="Example slides" id="carousel__providing">
   <quiet-carousel-item>